deanbgarlick/online_object_tracking/README.md

+This is a microservice based application for the online tracking of objects in videos using SSD, DeepSort, Kafka, Flask and Docker.

-To build this microservice pipleline for online object tracking in videos git clone this repo, cd into the repo, then run:
+To use this appllication git clone this repo, cd into the repo, then run:

 ```
 docker-compose up -d --build